 You no doubt already know that children need to be supervised around dogs.
 This means watching them at all times, not just a glance every other minute.
 In most of the cases, children up to 10-13 years old can not independently coordinate their actions in relation to the husky.
 Their behavior is often the opposite of what the dog considers polite.

 Children are mobile, emotional and do not always understand what a pet may not like.
 Frankly speaking, the younger the child the more attention you need to pay.
 Kids and puppies are not aware of their size and strength and can hurt each other.
 Young kids might think pulling the tail of the dog is funny, but the dog might not think so!
 You are going to need to keep a close eye on both and be prepared to jump in and separate them should play get too rough or either start to become agitated.

 Even if your kids are aged a little older, say early teens, the family pet is still ultimately the parent’s responsibility.
 After all, they are the ones buying the food, paying the vet bills, and often cleaning up afterward!
 A family pet can help teach responsibility to kids, but it isn’t a substitute for good parenting.

 If your kids have problems with allergies (or even if they don’t) you might want to see how they go around other dogs, or even go and get an allergy test.
 Huskies can shed a lot of hair which could trigger sneezing or other hayfever-like reactions.
 While no dog is truly hypo-allergenic (free from allergic reaction), there are plenty of other breeds that are better suited if members of your family are sensitive to animals.

-Huskies need a fair bit of exercise to help them them becoming bored and destructive.
-Are you going to have time?
+Huskies need a fair bit of exercise to help them from becoming bored and destructive.
+Ask yourself if you are going to have time?
 Especially if you have young kids that need a lot of attention, is your Husky going to get the exercise he or she needs?